nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

     {{#> callout type='tip' heading='Hot-reload'}}

-    Some packages don't required the server to be restarted to be fully uninstalled.
+    Some packages don't require the server to be restarted to be fully uninstalled.

     {{/callout}}